contains the active ingredient dosulepin (dothiepin) hydrochloride

 seizures or fits.

 The above side effects are not common but very serious.
-You may need urgent medical
+You may require urgent medical

 Tell your doctor if you notice anything that is making you feel unwell.